Codeinwp/otter-blocks/docs/adding-patterns.md

 Adding a new pattern for Otter is straight forward.

-- All the patterns are located in `./src/patterns` folder.
+- All patterns are located in `./inc/patterns/`.
 - Every pattern is just an array with keys described by the [Gutenberg documentation](https://developer.wordpress.org/block-editor/developers/block-api/block-patterns/).
-- After creating a file for it, register it on `./inc/patterns.php` file in `$block_patterns` array.
+- After creating a file for it, register it in `./inc/class-patterns.php` in the `$block_patterns` array.

 ## Mentions